MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 1. Under **Search and service improvement**, turn on or off the setting for **Help improve Microsoft products by sending the results from searches on the web**.

-If you stop sharing your data, we may continue to use previously collected search results data, but it will still be de-identified and not associated with you or your device.
+If you stop sharing your data, Microsoft may continue to use previously collected search results data, but it will still be de-identified and not associated with you or your device.

 <!-- ====================================================================== -->